Roshanat19/COGNORISE-INFOTECH/README.md

 Insights and recommendations for policymakers

 Files:
-unemployment_analysis.ipynb - Jupyter Notebook with the analysis and visualizations unemployment_data.csv - Dataset used for the analysis
+TASK 1 - UNEMPLOYMENT IN INDIA.ipynb - Jupyter Notebook with the analysis and visualizations unemployment_data.csv - Dataset used for the analysis

 2. Customer Personality Analysis